Al-Namrood

 Al-Namrood (النمرود) is a Saudi Arabian black metal band.
-The name means "Nimrod", a Babylonian king, and the group chose the name as a form of defiance against religion.
+The name means "Nimrod", a biblical figure and Babylonian king, which the group chose as a form of defiance against religion.
 The members are anonymous since their identification could lead to punishment of death from Saudi Arabian authorities.

-Al-Namrood has released numerous albums and singles since it began in 2008.
-The band has also released three music videos and are currently signed to Shaytan Productions (Canada).
+Al-Namrood has released numerous albums and singles since its launch in 2008.
+The band has also released three music videos and are signed to Shaytan Productions (Canada).